NativeScript/docs-v7/ui/components.md

-Some of the components are provided by Telerik UI for NativeScript plugin, which is distributed in two versions:
+Some of the components has been provided by Telerik UI for NativeScript plugin, which is distributed in two versions:

 * Telerik UI for NativeScript (free)
 * Telerik UI for NativeScript Pro (paid)